axeber01/ngcc/README.md

 ![](ngcc.png)

-This is the official implementation of "*Extending GCC-PHAT using Shift Equivariant Neural Networks*", published in Interspeech 2022.
+This is the official implementation of [*Extending GCC-PHAT using Shift Equivariant Neural Networks*](https://arxiv.org/abs/2208.04654), published in Interspeech 2022.
 We propose a neural GCC-PHAT (NGCC-PHAT).
 The signals are passed through a convolutional network that outputs multiple filtered versions of the signals.
 Several GCC-PHAT correlations are then computed and combined into a single probability distribution.

 For a quick start on how to use NGCCPHAT for TDOA estimation and positioning, try out the notebook [tdoa_example.ipynb](tdoa_example.ipynb)